dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 mkdir -p ~/.cache/nvim
 ```

-Now we can add the following code to the **init.lua** file.
+Now you can add the following code to the [**init.lua**](https://neovim.io/doc/user/lua-guide.html#lua-guide-config) file.
 ```lua
 local pipepath = vim.fn.stdpath("cache") .. "/server.pipe"
 if not vim.loop.fs_stat(pipepath) then vim.fn.serverstart(pipepath)
 end
 ```
-This will create the pipe file and start Neovim in server mode, on startup.
+This will create the pipe file and start Neovim in server mode on startup.

+There is room for improvements here, like to start server mode only, if a **project.godot** file is found.
+So there is no issue if you run multiple instances of Neovim.
+With the current setup, only the **first** instance opened, will receive the commands.
+I will update this section, when I find a better solution or if you already have one, please let me know.

 ## Godot Editor Settings
 Now Neovim is ready to be set as external editor in **Editor Settings > Text Editor > External**.

-There you need to set the following values, as in the screenshot below.

 <img class="blog-image-wide" src="godot-editor-settings.webp" alt="A screenshot of Godot's Editor Settings for external Text Editors">

+There you need to set the following values:
 1) Enable **Use External Editor**.
 2) Set **Exec Path** to the Neovim path.
 3) Set **Exec Flags** to the following line.

-Remember to replace **YOUR_USER** with your username.
 ```bash
 --server /home/YOUR_USER/.cache/nvim/server.pipe --remote-send "<C-\><C-N>:e {file}<CR>:call cursor({line}+1,{col})<CR>"
 ```
+Remember to replace **YOUR_USER** with your username.

-This line will make Neovim open the **file** and move your cursor to the **line** and **column**.
+This line will make Neovim open the **file** in a buffer and move your cursor to the indicated **line** and **column**.
 The **+1** in `cursor({line}+1)` is to go to the correct line.
 For some reason without +1, the line above is selected.